 - Excellent journalism skills, including in digital and social media.

 - An excellent broadcasting voice and strong presenting skills with the ability to perform at the microphone with flair.

 - The ability to identify and pitch a strong original African story idea, aligned to the BBC editorial guidelines http://www.bbc.co.uk/editorialguidelines/

 - Wide and up-to-date knowledge and understanding of the African continent, including politics, business, culture, history and sport.

 - Fluency in English as a first or equivalent language.

 - You must provide a CV (maximum two pages) / complete a careers hub profile.

-- You must hold or be able to obtain by 1st March 2019 a passport that is valid until at least 31st January 2020.
+- You must hold or be able to obtain a valid passport

 - You must not be a current or former member of BBC staff.

 - If successful, your employer must be willing to release you for three months from September 2019 for you to travel on your own to take up your placement in London.